julian-forero/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

 To preview the app, click Run in the preview pane.
 You can now begin asking natural langague questions about the revenue data in the chat interface (e.g. "What questions can I ask?")

 <!-- ------------------------ -->
-## Semantic Model Details
+## Semantic Model YAML Details
 Duration: 10

-The semantic model file [`revenue_timeseries.yaml`](https://github.com/Snowflake-Labs/sfguide-getting-started-with-cortex-analyst/blob/main/revenue_timeseries.yaml) is the key that unlocks Cortex Analyst's power.
-This YAML file dictates the tables, columns, etc. that Analyst can use in order to run queries that answer natural-language questions Let's talk a little about the details of this file:
+The semantic model file [`revenue_timeseries.yaml`](https://github.com/Snowflake-Labs/sfguide-getting-started-with-cortex-analyst/blob/main/revenue_timeseries.yaml) is the key that unlocks Cortex Analyst's ability to deliver high precision results.
+This YAML file dictates the tables, columns, etc. that Analyst can use in order to run queries that answer natural-language questions.
+Let's talk a little about the details of this file:

 The [Semantic Model](https://docs.snowflake.com/snowflake-cortex/semantic-model-spec) is composed of a number of different fields that help Cortex Analyst understand the specifics of your data:
 - Logical Tables which are composed of Logical Columns